Intent-Based Architecture

 Obstacles:

-Solver Centralization: If few solvers, concentration risk.
+Solver Centralization: If few solvers exist, there is a concentration risk.

 Career Opportunities